Summary of key points

 Whereas steak chipotle may feature cumin, chili powder and paprika.

-These ingredients infuse into the pork during the cooking process, resulting in an amazing flavor profile.
+These ingredients infuse into the pork during the cooking process, resulting in an amazing flavor.

 Texture also differs greatly.

-Steak chipotle tends to be firmer and slightly chewy due to grilling or searing.
+Steak chipotle is usually firmer and slightly chewy due to grilling or searing.

 Carnitas, however, have a tender consistency from slow-cooking.